Vannevelj/SharpSource/CONTRIBUTING.md

   * A declaration with multiple declarators (`int test, test2 = 5;`)
   * Methods with a body vs those with an expression bodied member
   * Methods?
 Local functions?
 Global statements?
 Lambdas?
 A statement can be contained within many different contexts, don't assume it's all inside a method
+* AST visualizers are your friends.
+I tend to use [LINQPad](https://www.linqpad.net/) to render an interactive AST tree but [Roslyn Quoter](http://roslynquoter.azurewebsites.net/) or the built-in [Syntax Visualizer](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/syntax-visualizer?tabs=csharp) are great alternatives as well.

 ## Troubleshooting